 In this page you will see the brief summary of all the tables configured for reconciliation.
-It list the tables along with the table name, status, no.of Slice, last run timing and percent complete details.
+It lists the tables selected for reconciliation along with

-Clicking on a row results in a detail summary being displayed as shown below :
+Clicking further on each table name results in a detail summary being displayed as shown below :

-Last Checked on, date and time of the last reconciliation run that happened for the Slice
+Last Checked, date and time of the last reconciliation run that happened for the Slice

 This section can be used to do simple configuration of the TruData application which covers :

 Location of CDC installation : The path of BryteFlow Ingest software